What is cholecystitis?

 Cholecystitis is a redness and swelling (inflammation) of the gallbladder.
 It happens when a digestive juice called bile gets trapped in your gallbladder.

-Normally bile drains out of your gallbladder and into your small intestine.
+Normally, bile drains out of your gallbladder and into your small intestine to help with digestion.
 If the bile is blocked, it builds up in your gallbladder.
 This causes inflammation and can cause infection.

 Cholecystitis can be sudden (acute) or long-term (chronic).

 The gallbladder stores a digestive juice called bile.
 Little stones called gallstones can form in your gallbladder.
 They are made from cholesterol and bile.
 Cholecystitis happens when bile gets trapped in your gallbladder.

 In most cases, this happens because gallstones are blocking a tube that drains bile from the gallbladder.
 This causes bile to build up in your gallbladder, causing irritation and pressure.
 It can cause swelling and infection.

 - Bacterial infection in the bile duct system.
 The bile duct system is the drainage system that carries bile from your liver and gallbladder into the first part of your small intestine (the duodenum).

 - Tumors of the pancreas or liver.
 A tumor can stop bile from draining out of your gallbladder.

 - Reduced blood supply to the gallbladder.
 This may happen if you have diabetes or, occasionally, if you are very sick from other causes and staying in the hospital ICU.

 - Gallbladder sludge.
 This is a thick material that can’t be absorbed by bile in your gallbladder.
 The sludge builds up in your gallbladder.
 It happens mainly to pregnant women or to people who have had a very fast weight loss.